 - However, this is convenient transport, because you can get on and off the bus several times during the day.

-- Everything can be traveled with one ticket.
+- Everything can be travelled with one ticket.
 Anyway, it’s worth checking the exact departure time, so that you don’t have to wait another hour for the bus.

 - If you miss the bus or don’t want to wait for it, you can take a taxi.

-Nami Island and Petit France – my personal overwiev
+Nami Island and Petit France – my personal overview

 I think this one day trip was very interesting.
 We did not focus on any important monuments, religious sites or cultural heritage from the UNESCO list.
 There were no historic sites to visit, nothing serious to remember.
 Instead, this trip was full of fun, well-being and children’s joy.
 From time to time, each of us deserves just such a day! 🙂